 In 2014, almost 800 Hispanic or Latino workers were killed from work-related injuries.
 That’s almost two killed every day of the year.
 Were they provided safety guidelines in Spanish, or only English?

-An employee under the influence* of alcohol or drugs—marijuana, amphetamines, cocaine, opiates, heroin, or any prescription drug—is not safe on the job and is likely to be less productive as well.
+An employee who is under the influence* of alcohol or drugs—such as marijuana, amphetamines, cocaine, opiates, heroin, or any prescription drug—poses a serious safety risk on the job and will likely be less productive as well.

 What would a single accident caused by an impaired employee cost your business?